,

 The music is off.
 The glasses have been washed.

-Somewhere between tiredness and anticipation, we ask ourselves:
+Somewhere between tiredness and anticipation, I ask myself:

 And now?